GamesDoneQuick/lightning-round-server/README.md

 Whenever `active_tweet_id` is changed by a client, this server app changes its `search/tweets` polling target.

 ## Installation
+The easiest route is to click the "Deploy to Heroku" button at the top of this README.

+Or, you can install `lightning-round-server` manually:
 ```
 git clone git@github.com:GamesDoneQuick/lightning-round-server.git
 cd lightning-round-server